Uninterruptible power supply: Technologies

+UPSs are given a power rating in volt-amperes (VA) that range from 300 VA to 5,000 kVA.
 Most UPS below one kilovolt-ampere (1 kVA) are of the line-interactive or standby variety which are usually less expensive.

 For large power units, dynamic uninterruptible power supplies (DUPS) are sometimes used.
 A synchronous motor/alternator is connected on the mains via a choke.
 Energy is stored in a flywheel.
 When the mains power fails, an eddy-current regulation maintains the power on the load as long as the flywheel's energy is not exhausted.
 DUPS are sometimes combined or integrated with a diesel generator that is turned on after a brief delay, forming a diesel rotary uninterruptible power supply (DRUPS).

-A fuel cell UPS was developed by the company Hydrogenics using hydrogen and a fuel cell as a power source, potentially providing long run times in a small space.

 Offline/standby

 The offline/standby UPS offers only the most basic features, providing surge protection and battery backup.
 The protected equipment is normally connected directly to incoming utility power.
 When the incoming voltage falls below or rises above a predetermined level the UPS turns on its internal DC-AC inverter circuitry, which is powered from an internal storage battery.
-The UPS then mechanically switches the connected equipment on to its DC-AC inverter output.
+The UPS then mechanically switches the connected equipment onto its DC-AC inverter output.
 The switch-over time can be as long as 25 milliseconds depending on the amount of time it takes the standby UPS to detect the lost utility voltage.
 The UPS will be designed to power certain equipment, such as a personal computer, without any objectionable dip or brownout to that device.